-Located in Pub street, it offers free dance performances every night between 8PM – 9PM when you dine there.
+Located on Pub street, it offers free dance performances every night between 8 PM – 9 PM when you dine there.
 No pre-booking needed.
-Lot of other clubs also offer free or sometimes paid dance performances.
-Click here for more options>>
+A lot of other clubs also offer free or sometimes paid dance performances.
+There are plenty of choices to choose from.

 Life in Cambodia

-Nevertheless, the repercussions of the tyrannical history still stands heavy on the economy and the community strives to make a living.
-Livelihood of the locals in Siem Reap town involves mostly around catering to tourists.
-Be it the sometimes pestering tuk-tuk drivers or resourceful guides or amicable shop keepers or talented artists or apsara dancers or hospitable hotel owners or multi-cuisine restaurant owners or street vendors flourishing on the tourist dollar.
+Nevertheless, the repercussions of the tyrannical history still stand heavy on the economy and the community strives to make a living.
+The livelihood of the locals in Siem Reap town involves mostly around catering to tourists.
+Be it the sometimes pestering tuk-tuk drivers or resourceful guides or amicable shopkeepers or talented artists or apsara dancers or hospitable hotel owners or multi-cuisine restaurant owners or street vendors flourishing on the tourist dollar.

 With a sad heart, I had to bid adieu to Cambodia without exploring the southern parts of the country.
-Phnom Penh, Silhanouville and Kampot is now on my wishlist for a later time.
-Goodbye Cambodia, until we meet again or as the Cambodians would say – chum reap leah!
+Phnom Penh, Sihanoukville, and Kampot are now on my wishlist for a later time.
+Goodbye Cambodia, until we meet again or as the Cambodians would say – chum reap Leah!

 Being a low-cost city, Siem Reap offers luxury accommodations for affordable prices.
 Based on the location, food, amenities, and budget, here are some of the recommendations to stay by The Roving Heart sorted by price (lowest to highest):